Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "It is indeed a radical act of love just to sit down and be quiet for a time by yourself."
+> "Opportunity is missed by most people because it is dressed in overalls and looks like work."
-> — **Jon Kabat-Zinn**
+> — **Thomas Edison**

 ---